 It can be scary to think about, but the hard truth is that the COVID-19 pandemic isn’t going anywhere for a long time.
-That means you’re going to have to become good friends with your mask, especially if you’re vaccinated and starting to go out more often.
+That means you’re going to have to become good friends with your mask, even if you’re vaccinated and boosted.

-Wearing a mask every time you go out in public isn’t just an official CDC guideline (and in some places, a legal requirement)—it’s also one of the easiest things you can do to keep yourself and others safe during this time.
+Wearing a mask every time you go somewhere indoors in public isn’t just an official CDC guideline (and in some places, a legal requirement)—it’s also one of the easiest things you can do to keep yourself and others safe during this time.
 Of course, what’s easy for most people is often a lot more complicated for migraine sufferers.

 We’ve been hearing from a lot of you that you’re worried that wearing a mask every day will make your migraine worse.
-So we spoke to migraine expert and Cove Medical Advisor Dr. Philip Bain to get the truth about whether masks trigger migraines, plus some tips for migraine-safe mask-wearing.
+So we spoke to migraine expert and Cove Medical Advisor Dr. Philip Bain to get the truth about whether masks trigger attacks, plus some tips for migraine-safe mask-wearing.

-If you’ve been staying indoors all this time, you might be a bit confused about what masks have to do with migraines.
+If you’ve been staying indoors all this time, you might be a bit confused about what masks have to do with migraine.
 After all, wearing a mask won’t change the weather, your diet, your sleep schedule, or plenty of other major migraine triggers.

 That’s true, but prolonged mask-wearing can change your habits in ways that make attacks more likely.
-For example, if you normally drink coffee every day during your commute to work, wearing a mask would make that impossible—and increase the likelihood of getting a migraine from missing out on your usual caffeine boost.
+For example, if you normally drink coffee every day during your commute to work, wearing a mask would make that impossible—and increase the likelihood of getting a headache from missing out on your usual caffeine boost.
 For non-coffee-drinkers, the big concern here is that you’ll drink less water if your mouth is covered for much of the day.